crowdfavorite/css-grid/README.md

 CSSGrid is an effort to use less classes to achieve a comprehensive and flexible grid.
 Each element in the grid only requires one class.
 That means no .first or .last classes anywhere.

 ### Now using SASS
 The `grid.css` is compiled from a SASS file, whose variables can be edited on a per-breakpoint basis.
 Now you can have custom grid widths, grid gutters, and column margins on each media query breakpoint.
 SASS will do all the heavy lifting for you, just edit `grid.scss`, compile to `grid.css` and go!
+There's even an option to include an even larger breakpoint in CSSGrid, if your design requires it.
+Simply change the `$use-lg-breakpoint` to `true` and edit the appropriate variables.

 ### Getting Started with Rows